adjacentlink/emex/emex.md

 ## Installation

 Installing EMEX requires installing the emex package and building the emex container.
-EMEX is tested on Ubuntu 20.04 and 22.04.
+EMEX is tested on Ubuntu.
 You will need to install *git* to clone the EMEX repository and *docker.io* (deb package, not snap - see [Troubleshooting Notes](#troubleshooting-notes)) to run emulations.
 Be sure to add your user account to the *docker* group too.